 We are working with farmers to develop systems that achieve community goals and meet consents.

 If your commercial forestry is at least one hectare, and will be harvested, you're required to submit written notices and plans to us.

-We provide free advice and information on a variety of land management issues.
+We provide advice and information at no extra cost on a variety of land management issues.

 Soil health management